The Clear Edge

 Timeline Reality

-• Operators who try to skip this and jump to $100K typically crash back down.
+Operators who try to skip this refinement period and jump straight to $100K usually spike briefly and then crash back down to a lower, less stable level.

 What Breaks Here